-The amount of D109.8 million was the amount of cash used to purchase groundnut at the different Seccos during the groundnut trade in December.
-A Murabaha Agriculture facility of D250 million was given to GGC for the groundnut trade season.
-There was a tripartite agreement between GGC, Agib Bank and Qmoney where Agib Bank and Qmoney will be at the different Seccos to purchase groundnut on behalf of GGC and at that point, an amount of D200 million was transferred from GGC current account to Qmoney current account.
-The bank provided cash payments whilst Qmoney was paying Farmers through the Qmoney platform.
-We could not debit Qmoney account with us to clear the cash that were already used as at the end of year 31st December 2020 because of issues with the Qmoney new platform which was needed to reconcile the outstanding balance.
+The amount of D39.1 million was the amount of cash used to purchase groundnut at the different

+Seccos during the groundnut trade in December on behalf of Gambia Groundnut Corporation as part of a Murabaha Agriculture facility of D600million given to the Company for the groundnut trade season.
+There was an agreement between GGC and Agib Bank, where Agib Bank will be at the different Seccos to purchase groundnut on behalf of GGC and a suspense account opened for the cash used to purchase at the Seccos.
+As at 31st December 2021, an amount of D39.1 million was utilized and the balance to be recovered from GGC current account.